qazuor/qazuor.com/src/content/blog/react-19-new-features.md

 ---
 title: React 19 - What's New and Exciting
+excerpt:
-excerpt: Explore the latest features in React 19 including the new Compiler, Server Components, Actions, and improved hooks.
+  Explore the latest features in React 19 including the new Compiler, Server Components, Actions, and improved hooks.
 publishDate: 2025-01-05
 tags: [React, JavaScript, Web Development, Frontend]
 readTime: 10 min read
 draft: false
+category: Frontend
+image: ./_images/placeholder-2.jpg
 ---

 ## React 19 is Here!

 React 19 brings significant improvements and new features that make building web applications easier and more performant than ever.

 ## Major Features